Braille Jewelry Spreads LIGHT

-Braille Jewelry emerged at A Nice World early on in the late 1990s.
-The Braille was a fun way to express my love for secret messages and hidden meanings in jewelry.
-These designs spread the LIGHT, literally and figuratively, with the word “LIGHT” in legible Braille.
+Braille Jewelry was an early favorite at A Nice World, along with Morse Code designs in the late 1990s.
+Because Braille was a fun way to express a love for secret messages and hidden meanings in jewelry, and it helped me uplift a great cause.
+These designs spread light, literally and figuratively, with the word “LIGHT” in legible Braille.

-I started by sculpting Morse Code Jewelry and then later, Braille Jewelry which led me to meet incredible people, brought about the biggest synchronous moment in my life (blog post coming soon) and a wealth of fun and satisfaction.
+Braille Jewelry led down a path to meet incredible people, brought about the biggest synchronous moment in my life (blog post coming soon) and a wealth of fun and satisfaction.

-Your purchase generates a donation to help prevent blindness before it starts, or it can be be designated to your local nonprofit serving individuals with low vision and blindness.
-Purchases help Prevent Blindness.
-We applaud their focus on preventative measures and we appreciate uplifting this cause.
-Click through to learn about some of our other Nonprofit Partners.
+Your purchase generates a donation to Prevent Blindness, the Braille Institute, or it can be be designated to your local nonprofit serving individuals with low vision and blindness.
+Click through to read about these orgs and some of our other Nonprofit Partners.

 Learn more from the American Federation for the Blind providing facts, figures and info and a better understanding.
 Keep the helpful tips from the National Federation for the Blind, in mind when you interface with an individual who is blind or has low vision, with the Courtesy Rules of Blindness.